Abhishekl0/web-dev-capstone-assigment/README.md

 # web-dev-capstone-assigment
-My name is Abhishek and this is my assignment of computer fundamental
+My name is Abhishek and this is my assignment of web-development